What you need to know about withdrawing from all classes/not enrolling for a time:

 NOTE: If you complete the Spring semester, then summer break does NOT count toward your five month absence period because your SEVIS record will not be terminated until the start of the fall semester.
 The five month period begins the day your SEVIS record is terminated.
 If you leave before completing the Spring semester, then your SEVIS record will be terminated immediately and summer break will count toward your five months.

 When do you plan to depart the US?
-Do you already have a ticket?

 NOTE: If you withdraw from classes, please make sure you have consulted with the Registrar’s office as well as student accounts about your refund.
 You must withdraw early in order to get a full refund.